costaluu/fairy-tail/readme.md

 # About

-Fairy tail uses SSE (Server Sent Events) to stream all the data for the client (yes client, Fairy tail does not support multiple connections).
+Fairy tail uses SSE (Server Sent Events) to stream all the data for the clients.
 You can serve as many files you want.

 # Source Code